andyhsim/local-load-balancer/eom.md

 {:pre: .pre}
 {:screen: .screen}
 {:tip: .tip}
+{:note: .note}
+{:important: .important}
 {:download: .download}

 # Local Load Balancer End of Marketing Announcement
 {: #alb-end-of-marketing-announcement}

 Effective June 01, 2019, IBM Cloud will no longer market or sell our Local Load Balancer service.
 As a customer, you can still receive support for this service until its End of Support date, which has yet to be announced.
 A 90-day EOS notification email will be sent at a later date.
 Customers are encouraged to upgrade to our latest full-featured load balancing offering: [IBM Cloud Load Balancer](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-getting-started-with-ibm-cloud-load-balancer).
+{: important}

 IBM Cloud Load Balancer offers a more enhanced customer experience, including: